 18 May 1968: An American attempt to launch the spacecraft Nimbus B-1 failed when the booster rocket had to be destroyed at an altitude of 18.5 miles (30 km).
 The satellite carried two radioisotope generators that fell into the ocean off the California coast.
 The nuclear material was recovered intact from a depth of 330 ft (100 m) with no release of radioactivity.

 21 May 1968: The attack submarine USS Scorpion (SSN-589) was returning to the United States following a three month deployment when the vessel sank in the Atlantic Ocean about 500 miles (805 km) southwest of the Azores.
-While details of the sinking remain a mystery, it is believed a battery within one of the submarine's torpedoes overheated and ignited.
-The subsequent fire caused one or more torpedo warheads to detonate and blasted open the torpedo loading hatch at the top of the forward compartment.
+While details of the sinking remain a mystery, one theory is a battery within one of the submarine's torpedoes overheated and ignited.
+The subsequent fire caused a warhead detonatation and blasted open the torpedo loading hatch at the top of the forward compartment.
 A flood of water through this hatch sent the Scorpion over 10,000 ft (3,050 m) deep to the ocean floor.
 The vessel broke into two major sections as it sank with the forward hull containing the torpedo room and control spaces located some distance from the aft hull containing the reactor.
 The Scorpion was lost with its entire crew of 99, one nuclear reactor, and two nuclear-tipped torpedoes.
 The US Navy continues to monitor the wreck for signs of disturbance and environmental impact but no release of radioactive material has been detected to date.

 24 May 1968: Soviet submarine K-27 was conducting sea trials when the reactor overheated and began spreading radiation through the vessel.
 The entire submarine was scuttled in the Kara Sea in 1981 with its reactor still aboard.